John M. Jacobus Jr.

-John Maxwell "Jake" Jacobus Jr. (15 September 1927 – 10 July 2017) was Leon E. Williams Professor of Art History, emeritus, at Dartmouth College, New Hampshire, USA.
+John Maxwell "Jake" Jacobus Jr. (15 September 1927 – 10 July 2017) was Leon E. Williams Professor of Art History, emeritus, at Dartmouth College, New Hampshire, US.
 He was a specialist in modern art and architecture and particularly the art of Henri Matisse.

 Early life

 John Jacobus was born in Poughkeepsie, New York, on 15 September 1927 to John M. Jacobus and Louise Jacobus née Rayland.
 He served in the United States Merchant Marine from which he was discharged in 1947.
 He received his advanced education at Hamilton College from where he received his AB in 1952, and Yale University from where he received his MA in 1954 and his degree of doctor of philosophy in 1956 for a dissertation on "The Architecture of Viollet-le-Duc".
 He was a Fulbright scholar in 1954.

 Personal life

 Jacobus married Marion Townsend in 1952.
 They had a daughter, Jacquelin.
 Outside work, Jacobus was fond of opera and photography and travelled widely in pursuit of those interests.